 A Lasallian education stresses the responsibility of all students to attend to the development of a spiritual life and personal relationship with God.
 Frequent prayer and periodic liturgical celebrations invite the students to enter into rhythms of life appropriate for an adult believer.
-One of the most important dimensions of that life is service.
-Our students are required to give service to the needy each year, but their commitment to these activities, as seen in community outreach, service trips, and numerous charitable drives, goes far beyond requirements.
-It is an introduction to a way of life.
-The faculty takes seriously its responsibility to serve as models of both faith and zeal, the distinctive spirit of the Brothers’ Institute and the Lasallian family worldwide.
+One of the most important dimensions of that life is service, which students are required to participate in each year.
+Their commitment to these service activities, as seen in community outreach, service immersion trips and numerous charitable drives, goes far beyond requirements.
+This commitment encapsulates the distinctive spirit of the Brothers’ Institute and the Lasallian family worldwide.

-Though Lasallian schools will define excellence differently based on their context, each school pursues it.
+Though each Lasallian school will define excellence differently based on their context, each of the Brothers’ schools pursue it.
 As a selective college preparatory school, CBA is committed to rigorous academic inquiry, an atmosphere which promotes self-discipline, and a competitive ethos that fosters a quest for that “personal best.”
-Christian Brothers Academy is a high school where students greet others’ achievements with excitement, not derision and where students expect to perform and excel for the rest of their lives.
-The face of both the Church and society will doubtless appear very different over the next quarter century.
-CBA men are prepared not just to be participants but leaders in both those contexts.
+CBA is a high school where students expect to personally perform well, but also greet others’ achievements with excitement and support.

 The Lasallian tradition of Catholic education welcomes students of all backgrounds.
-While by some measures, CBA may appear relatively homogeneous, on others, the community is incredibly diverse.
-The young men come from three counties, almost 70 schools, and perhaps a hundred places of worship.
-Their special interests are served by a myriad of activities.
-Though Lasallian schools in the Middle East and Asia proudly serve majority Muslim, Hindu, and Buddhist populations, the preponderance of students at Christian Brothers Academy are Catholic.
+The young men at CBA come from three counties, over 70 sending schools, and many different places of Catholic and other worship.
+Though Lasallian schools proudly serve many different worship populations around the world, the preponderance of students at CBA are Catholic.
 Students of all faiths, however, are welcome to share in this total educational experience.
-Likewise, the Lasallian school recognizes the difficult realities of family life in our contemporary society.
-It both welcomes and supports students from families constituted in every imaginable way.
+Likewise, Lasallian schools recognizes the difficult realities of family life in our contemporary society.
+It supports students from families constituted in every imaginable way.
 All parents can have a similar place in the life of the school.
 The Superior General of the Brothers of the Christian Schools has described the Lasallian family as “the friendly face of the Church.”
 This non-judgmental and accepting face is the one we hope all our students and their families see when they join the Academy family.